 Medical Research Coordinating Committee

 Health research coordination in Tanzania is under the Medical Research Coordinating Committee (MRCC).
-MRCC is the national health research coordinating body that ensures all health research follows country’s ethics requirements.
+MRCC is the national health research coordinating body that ensures all health research follows the national health ethics requirements.
 The Committee functions include coordination of health research conducted in Tanzania.
 The MRCC has delegated functions of registering, ethical review, approving and monitoring of research to be carried in Tanzania to the National Health Research Ethics Review Sub-Committee (NatHREC).

 National Health Research Ethics Committee

-- Christian Social Services Commission
+- Social scientists;

-The Sub-Committee has developed guidelines, regulations and standard operating procedures for ethics review, as well as evaluating, monitoring and controlling new, ongoing and approved health research.
+The Sub-Committee has guidelines, regulations and standard operating procedures for ethics review, as well as evaluating, monitoring and controlling new, ongoing and approved health research.
 These documents include:

 - Brochure for Investigators

 - Standard Operating Procedures for the National Ethics Committee for use by Other Institutional Research Ethics Committees